Mauna Kea Hawaii, USA Travel Guide

 Mauna Kea Summit: The highest point in Hawaii, home to world-class astronomical observatories.
 Access for self-drivers needs a 4WD or AWD vehicle, or commercial tour.
 Best for sunrise or sunset views above clouds.
 Air is thin; acclimatize at VIS.

-Mauna Kea Visitor Information Station (VIS): At 2,800m (9,200 ft), a stop for acclimatization.
+Mauna Kea Visitor Information Station (VIS): At 2,800m (9,200 ft), a make a stop for acclimatization.
 Offers free nightly stargazing programs with telescopes and interpretive displays.
 Small gift shop.
 Open daily, check website for schedules.
 Entry is free.

 Ancient sanctuary for law-breakers/defeated warriors, featuring sacred shrines and royal grounds.